PhilippeR26/Cairo1JS/doc/walletAPIspec.md

       EXTERNAL: SIERRA_ENTRY_POINT[]
       L1_HANDLER: SIERRA_ENTRY_POINT[]
     }
-    abi?: any[] // The class ABI, as supplied by the user declaring the class }
+    abi?: string // The stringified class ABI, as supplied by the user declaring the class }
 }
 ```